Cherrybelle: 2011–2015: Early career and member changes

-On April 2012, the management announced the departure of Devi and Wenda who are considered "unfitting" for the group's image due to their age.
+In April 2012, the management announced the departure of Devi and Wenda who are considered "unfitting" for the group's image due to their age.
 Through the audition event Cherrybelle Cari Chibi, on 8 June 2012, the management officially announced that Kezia and Steffy are the 10th and 11th members of Chibi.

-Cherrybelle managed to make history as the only girl group to hold concerts in 33 Provinces within 31 days, which was held on April 30-May 31, 2013.
+Cherrybelle managed to make history as the only girl group to hold concerts in 33 Provinces within 31 days, which was held on 30 April – 31 May 2013.
 The concert entitled "Cherrybelle Beat Indonesia" was sponsored by PT Astra Honda Motor and Honda Beat, in order to promote the album Diam Diam Suka, and won the Record award MURI.
-On October 18, 2013, Anisa resigned to continue her studies which she put on hold for 2 years, after her absence from the group since September 2013.
-In the 3rd Anniversary Concert event (March 16, 2014), the management officially announced the 12th member of Chibi, Novi.
+On 18 October 2013, Anisa resigned to continue her studies which she put on hold for 2 years, after her absence from the group since September 2013.
+In the 3rd Anniversary Concert event (16 March 2014), the management officially announced the 12th member of Chibi, Novi.

 Under the agency Catz Records, Cherrybelle has released 3 albums, including Love is You (2011), Diam Diam Suka (2013), and Reborn (2015).
-In July 2015, 6 Cherrybelle members chose not to renew their contract with Catz Records and chose solo careers namely Cherly, Felly, Gigi, Kezia, Ryn, and Steffy.
+In July 2015, 6 Cherrybelle members chose not to renew their contract with agency and chose solo careers namely Cherly, Felly, Gigi, Kezia, Ryn, and Steffy.
 Through Cherrybelle's official Twitter account, the management officially announced that the remaining members, namely Christy, Angel, and Novi, will continue their careers in the group under a new agency, CBM Entertainment.
-On September 1, 2015, there will be a Cherrybelle new member search audition.
+On 1 September 2015, there will be a Cherrybelle new member search audition.

-2015 - 2018: New Formation and Hiatus
+2015–2018: New Formation and Hiatus

-As of November 22, 2015, Cherrybelle has recruited 7 new members to fill Cherrybelle's vacancy for the past 3 months, with the new lineup being Christy, Novi, Laela, Onad, Yoeriche, Miftah, Ellen, Muti, and System.
-Angel had to give up his position in Cherrybelle to be replaced by a new member due to his focus on taking care of the household, but Angel is still active in Cherrybelle as a senior member.
+As of 22 November 2015, Cherrybelle has recruited 7 new members to fill Cherrybelle's vacancy for the past 3 months, with the new lineup being Christy, Novi, Laela, Onad, Yoeriche, Miftah, Ellen, Muti, and Tata.
+Angel had to give up her position in Cherrybelle to be replaced by a new member due to her focus on taking care of the household, but Angel is still active in Cherrybelle as a senior member.

 In July 2016, two members of Cherrybelle formation 2015, namely Miftah and Ellen, chose to leave Cherrybelle because they wanted to wear the hijab, and in August 2016, Cherrybelle officially announced that the new members to replace Miftah and Ellen were Agatha and Fisca.

 However, in September 2016, Christy officially announced that she was getting married, and would be a senior member of Cherrybelle, just like Angel.
 And finally, Cherrybelle again held auditions for Christy's successor.

 For the period 2016-2017, the Cherrybelle formation is Novi, Yoeriche, Onad, Tata, Muti, Laela, Atha, and Fisca.

-The year 2017 was also Cherrybelle's year of indefinite hiatus.
+2017 was also Cherrybelle's year of indefinite hiatus.
 In March 2017, Yoeriche, April 2017 Laela, and September 2017, Novi resigned from Cherrybelle.

 So that Cherrybelle in 2018 only consisted of 5 people, namely Muti Chibi, Onad Chibi, Tata Chibi, Fisca Chibi, and Atha Chibi, as well as 2 senior personnel, namely Angel Chibi and Christy Chibi.